What happens if North Korea tests a hydrogen bomb over the Pacific?

 Though the bomb could in theory be dropped from a plane, North Korea analysts say Pyongyang is likely to opt for a missile, as a means of showcasing its newest and most sophisticated technology.

-"The worst-case scenario would be a juche bird test," said Vipin Narang, a professor of political science at MIT and expert on deterrence and nuclear policy.
+Nuclear-armed missiles have only been tested a handful of times, said Vipin Narang, a professor of political science at MIT and expert on deterrence and nuclear policy.

+"The worst-case scenario would be a Juche bird test," Narang said.
+"That would be not only provocative, but a lot can go wrong if the missile goes awry."

-The phrase "juche bird," commonly used by nonproliferation experts, is a play on the 1962 missile test codenamed Frigate Bird.
+The phrase "Juche bird," used by nonproliferation experts monitoring Pyongyang's activities, is a play on the 1962 missile test codenamed Frigate Bird.
 The test involved a nuclear-tipped missile fired from a US submarine toward Christmas Island and detonated over the Pacific Ocean.

 North Korean state media often employ the word Juche, the North Korean state ideology of self-reliance, when referring to the country's nuclear tests.